relaxdiego/operator-charm-template/README.md

 ```
 git add requirements.txt
 git add setup.py
-git commit -m "Add bar to setup.py"
+git commit -m "Add bar to requirements.txt"
 git push origin
 ```

-## Running All The Tests

-1. Ensure you start with a new terminal session because sometimes the shell won't find tox immediately after installation.

-2. Run:
+## Testing and Building the Charm

+After any change in the charm code, you want to ensure that all unit tests pass before building it.
+This can be easily done by running:

 ```
-tox
+make test build
 ```

 ## Viewing the Coverage Report